yard

 Warm-season lawns, including bermuda, zoysia, and St. Augustine, are winding down in much of North America by mid fall.
 Warm-climate yards with bermuda in sunny areas often need their last nitrogen earlier than cool-season neighbors.

 You cannot set a single “October 1” date that works from zone 3 through zone 11.
-We have to match your grass type with both local weather and soil temperature to avoid forcing tender growth that winter will simply burn off.
+We have to match your grass type with both local weather and soil temperature; otherwise you force tender growth that winter will simply burn off.

 If you are not sure what you have, compare a patch to bermuda and fescue differences or check seed bag records from past overseeding.
 Getting this right once will make every future timing decision easier.